UNCG-DAISY/BeachRover/docs/intro.md

   [Mission Planner](https://ardupilot.org/planner/) is a program created by Michael Oborne that allows you to create mission plans, monitor your rover, and run SITL simulations all in one application.

+- U-Center

+  While not strictly nessasary, this software allows you to see detailed information on what satellites are connected to a given machine, namely our Pi.
+This can be very helpful when diagnosing issues or checking GPS variance.
+If you would like this capability, go to [this site](https://www.u-blox.com/en/product/u-center), download U-Center for your operating system, and complete the installation wizard.